Chinatown food gems

 Check out our China Street Rickshaw Noodles review!

 Address: 1 Kadayanallur Street, #01-87, Maxwell Food Centre, Singapore 069184

 Image credit: @_whatsuppunk

 If you are a huge egg tart lover, you would have definitely heard of the famous Tong Heng Egg Tarts ($2/piece).
 What sets their egg tarts apart from the others is the use of pork lard, which makes the crust extra flaky.
-The egg in the middle is delicate and wobbly, and it droops out of the diamond-shaped flaky crust once the egg tart is bitten into half.
+The custard is delicate and wobbly, and it almost collapses out of the diamond-shaped flaky crust once you bite into the tart.